SaishSankhe/text-assist/README.md

 ## About The App

 Text assist is an application that can generate messages for the user-provided prompt.
 It uses AI ([OpenAI](https://openai.com/)) to generate the message.
-User can also adjust options such as tone of the message, language, style (casual, semi-formal, formal), length and whether to include emojis or not.
-After a message is generated, user can copy the message with single click and is ready to paste anywhere.
+Users can also adjust options such as the tone of the message, language, style (casual, semi-formal, formal), length and whether to include emojis or not.
+After a message is generated, the user can copy the message with a single click and is ready to paste it anywhere.

 ## Screenshots